jameshanlon/cheese/cheese/pages/testimonials.md

 On this page, we've collected some representative feedback from customers who've had a internal home survey.

+## From the 2018/19 surveying season (phase 4)

+- *"I would highly recommend having a survey done by The CHEESE Project.
+It is so interesting and incredibly useful if you want to locate all those hidden draughts, warm up your home and reduce your heating costs.
+The surveyor was very friendly and patiently spent hours identifying all the heat loss spots in our house, and even provided us with a video of the survey, plus a list of easy remedies for us to carry out.
+10/10 from me!"*

+## From the 2017/18 surveying season (phase 3)

+- *"The survey itself was great and the surveyors clearly have a lot of knowledge.
+The fact that the homeowner and tenant go around and look at all the areas of the home is really valuable in having an understanding of the recommendations rather than just a written or verbal report."*

+- *"I loved the enthusiasm and commitment all the volunteers demonstrated when they visited the house.
+I really appreciate people being willing to do this in their own time.
+Found it interesting and educational."*

+- *"I think this is a great project and an opportunity for everyone to look at the ways to reduce their energy costs.*"

+- *"Excellent survey, very nice people, thanks so much."*

+- *"The survey was carried out in a very professional manner with everything being explained clearly."*

+- *"Many thanks, was glad to be a part of this process.
+Efficient and whole project done in good spirit.
+The survey has made me more aware of drafts and meant that we used room space more efficiently during colder weather.
+It was both reassuring and somewhat alarming to hear that our energy consumption levels were way below the national average.
+This project feels like a step in the right direction to awareness of our natural surroundings/better use of resources."*

+- *"I found the survey helpful and seeing the tablet images helped to follow the issues the surveyors were talking about."*

+- *"The team were very informative and highly skilled."*

+- *"It was very interesting to see the presence of draughts that I was not at all aware of, and cheering that the draught-proofing solution is relatively inexpensive and has a large impact."*

+- *"I was very happy with every aspect of the survey, especially the helpfulness of the people who conducted it."*

+- *"Really good value for money for the survey and then left with monitoring equipment to make changes in own time."*

+- *"Really helpful and imformative.
+Was very surprised by some of the results."*

+- *"The two surveyors did a very thorough and detailed survey of my home, it was great to be able to follow them with an iPad to see real time all the various cold spots, many not where I had imagined, heat loss was not through the ceiling into the loft but in many other small places that could easily be fixed."*

+- *"An excellent, value for money survey which really helped us to understand which bits of our home were leaking energy."*

+- *"From the outset everyone involved with the survey was friendly polite and helpful.
+All instructions were clear and easy to follow and the recommendations were mostly low cost and easy for me to carry out myself.
+I very much appreciated the fact that the surveyors did some additional research re the vent and sent it after the survey was complete.
+Survey video was brilliant for pinpointing exactly where I had to refit loft insulation.
+The entire process is fascinating and informative and really helps you understand the true energy efficiency of your home.
+I would highly recommend this survey."*

+- "*The survey felt rigorous and a robust test of the house's thermal performance.
+The surveyor was professional and knowledgeable.*"

+- *"The guys that came round were really friendly and approachable and a pleasure to have in my home.
+I would highly recommend the project."*

+- *"The organisation was good, the survey was great with friendly enthusiastic surveyors and no problems, and even the box collection has been easy and enjoyable."*

 ## From the 2016/17 surveying season (phase 2)

 - *"A really valuable service, represented excellent value for money.
 The friendly,